 The rating of block theory constitutes 60% of the final grade.
-This section describes the knowledge acquired will be evaluated by performing two written tests throughout the course, the first at the end of the first quarter and the second will coincide with the first call.
+This section describes the knowledge acquired will be evaluated by performing two written exams throughout the course, the first at the end of the first quarter and the second will coincide with the first call.
 The tests will consist of two parts: (i) conceptual issues, which may also include topics to be developed for demonstrating the ability of synthesis and exposure, and (ii) problems that allow the student to demonstrate the degree of assimilation of fundamental concepts.
 The minimum offset between the two parts of the tests will be 4.

 The minimum offset between the two partial exams note will be 4.
 The minimum mark to be obtained in theory block to average with the other activities of the subject is 4.5.

 Those students who do not pass the minimum grade average in theory but have received a higher rating to 5 in either of the two parties (first or second semester) will be able to keep that note for the second call the academic year in force, but it will not be maintained for subsequent courses.

-To evaluate laboratory practice, compulsory attendance, will have to deliver memory and analytical report with the results obtained in all the practices.
+To evaluate laboratory practice, students will have to deliver memory and analytical report with the results obtained in all the practices.
 In addition, during the final practice session, an examination on issues discussed during the performance thereof will be made.
 The practice report 20% of the practice note, 30% consideration of issues and 50% the results obtained (depending on the precision and accuracy thereof) will be assessed.
 This rating will involve 20% of the final grade.
+The minimum mark that must be obtained in the laboratory practices to be able to make the average with the other activities of the subject is 4.5.
 In the case of not passing the subject, if the mark obtained in this block is equal or higher than 5.0, it can be maintained over the next two academic years.
+These practices are of mandatory attendance, and therefore non-recoverable, according to what is established in article 6.5 of the UV Assessment and Qualification Regulations for Bachelor's and Master's degrees.
+In case, for justified reasons, it is not possible to attend any of these activities, you will have to communicate with sufficient advance notice.
+In this way, the person in charge of the subject will be able to assign the student a session in another group.

 20% of the overall grade for the course will come from activities in any of the sections of the learning process.
-Aspects are taken into account: active participation in tutorials, preparation and presentation of the proposed activities; class attendance, reasoned and clear participation in the discussions raised; progress in the proper use of chemical language; raising doubts; critical thinking and ability to collaborate with the rest of the group.
+These activities are non-recoverable.
+Aspects to be taken into account: active participation in tutorials and seminars, preparation and presentation of the proposed activities; class attendance, reasoned and clear participation in the discussions raised; progress in the proper use of chemical language; raising doubts; critical thinking and ability to collaborate with the rest of the group.
 In the case of not passing the subject, the mark obtained in this block will NOT be maintained for subsequent courses.
+The student may request in writing to be only evaluated with the exam.